breatheco-de/exercise-todo-list-react-with-fetch/README.md

       }
     })
     .then(resp => {
-        console.log(resp.ok); // will be true if the response is successfull console.log(resp.status); // the status code = 200 or code = 400 etc.
+        console.log(resp.ok); // Will be true if the response is successful console.log(resp.status); // The status code=200 or code=400 etc.
-        console.log(resp.text()); // will try return the exact result as string return resp.json(); // (returns promise) will try to parse the result as json as return a promise that you can .then for results
+        console.log(resp.text()); // Will try to return the exact result as a string return resp.json(); // (returns promise) Will try to parse the result as JSON and return a promise that you can .then for results
     })
     .then(data => {
-        //here is where your code should start after the fetch finishes console.log(data); //this will print on the console the exact object received from the server })
+        // Here is where your code should start after the fetch finishes console.log(data); // This will print on the console the exact object received from the server })
     .catch(error => {
-        //error handling
+        // Error handling
         console.log(error);
     });
 ```